O’Reilly Report: Decoupled Applications and Composable Web Architectures - Download Now

 Roles & Permissions

-Roles are for giving certain permissions to various types of users in your space.
-It gives the space owner and admins greater control over who can publish what, especially for bigger projects.
-For instance: if you have several authors on your blog, you can give different access permissions for each author.
-This would minimize the risk of authors getting in each other’s way and will provide a robust solution to organizing team coordination.
+Roles are for giving specific permissions to various users in your space.
+It provides owners and admins greater control over who can publish what, especially for bigger projects.
+For instance, if you have several authors on your blog, you can give different access permissions to each author.
+This would minimize the risk of authors getting in each other’s way and provide a robust solution to organizing team coordination.

 RoleDescription